T10 Working Drafts

 SSA SCSI-2 Standards

-The first generation SSA standards (S2P, TL1, and PH1) were designed to use the SCSI-2 command sets.
+The first generation SSA standards (S2P, TL1, and PH1) were designed to use the SCSI-2 commands.

 SSA SCSI-2 Protocol (SSA-S2P)